JonnyB1438/checklister/README.md

 # checklister

-A Django service for managment of your checklists.
+A Django app of your checklist management.

 # Dependencies